Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 Here's two characteristics that will help us to differentiate between needs and requests or strategies for getting our needs met.

 * **First of all** needs are universal.
 All human beings have the same needs.
-* **The second thing** that differentiates a need from a strategy is a need contains no reference to specific people taking specific actions.
-Anytime we say I want you to that's not an Need, that's a request or a strategy.
+* **The second thing** that differentiates a need from a strategy, a need contains no reference to specific people taking specific actions.
+Anytime we say "I want you to" that's not an need, that's a request or a strategy.
 * **Another thing** that's very important when we do express clear request, is to **make sure that we are not addicted to getting what we want**.

 #### I like the way the Buddha says this, the Buddha says, never get addicted to your requests.